nyudlts/findingaids_docs/overview/workflow.md

   * exports an EAD from ArchivesSpace
   * logs into the EAD Publisher application
     * https://ead-publisher.dlib.nyu.edu/findingaids/publish
-  * selects the archival rEAD Publisherository
+  * selects the archival repository
   * selects whether or not the EAD contains new or updated digital images
   * uploads the EAD...